Holy Epiphany and the Blessing of the Waters / Videos we like

 A Major Sacred Feast Day in the Greek Orthodox Calendar

-Many of Greece's traditional events and celebrations, inherited throughout history, have remained festive occasions of great meaning and beauty to this day.
-One of these is the Orthodox Christian Feast of Epiphany also known as the ”Ta Fota” (the Feast of Lights), or ”Theophany” (the Revelation of God), held annually on January 6.
-According to tradition, Epiphany, together with the Day of St. John the Baptist celebrated the next day, ends symbolically and festively the cycle of the 12 days of winter holidays that begins on Christmas Eve.
+Greece has many traditional events and celebrations that have been passed down through history and are still celebrated today.
+One of these is the Orthodox Christian Feast of Epiphany, also known as "Ta Fota" (the Feast of Lights) or "Theophany" (the Revelation of God).
+This feast is held annually on January 6th.
+According to tradition, Epiphany, along with the Day of St. John the Baptist celebrated the following day, symbolically and festively concludes the cycle of the 12 days of winter holidays that begins on Christmas Eve, the 24th of December.

-Epiphany is the second major sacred feast day in the Greek Orthodox Calendar after the Feast of Resurrection.
-In the Greek Orthodox Church, like in the entire Eastern Church, Epiphany celebrates the solemn Blessing of the Waters, in commemoration of the Baptism of Jesus Christ in the Jordan River by St. John the Baptist.
-The name "Epiphany" or "Theophany" has an ancient origin and signifies the manifestation of the Godhead as Holy Trinity - the Father, the Son, and the Holy Spirit - during the Baptism of Christ.
-As the evangelists describe this biblical episode, the Heavenly Father's voice was heard saying, "This is My beloved Son, in whom I am well pleased," revealing the divine nature of Christ, and the Holy Spirit appeared in the form of a dove, a symbol of purity and innocence.
-In the Orthodox Church, this is the day when all of creation is illuminated by the sanctifying presence of God, hence the name ”Ta Fota”, the Lights.
+Epiphany is the second major sacred feast day in the Greek Orthodox Calendar, after the Feast of Resurrection.
+On this solemn day, the Greek Orthodox Church, alongside the entire Eastern Church, commemorates the blessing and sanctification of waters, reflecting the moment when Jesus Christ was baptized in the Jordan River by Saint John.
+According to the evangelists who described this biblical episode, the Heavenly Father's voice was heard saying, "This is My beloved Son, in whom I am well pleased," revealing Christ's divine nature as the long-awaited Messiah.
+The Holy Spirit also appeared in the form of a dove, which symbolizes purity and innocence.
+In the Orthodox Church, this day is celebrated as the day when all of creation is illuminated by the sanctifying presence of God.
+This is why it is called "Ta Fota," which means the Lights.

 The Sanctification of the Waters and the Ritual of Casting the Cross into the Sea

-The most epic part of the tradition is at the end of the sanctification ceremony, when a priest, surrounded by brave young men and boys, casts a cross into the sea, not once, but three times – for the Father, the Son, and the Holy Spirit - thus blessing the waters.
-The brave swimmers dive into the cold water to retrieve the cross.
-Those who recover it and return it to the priest receive a special blessing, which is believed to bring good luck and health for the coming year.
-Also, during the ceremony, one or more white doves are released, symbolizing the Holy Spirit, as was present at the baptism of Christ.
-After the sanctification of the waters, the local fishermen bring their boats to be blessed by the priest, as well.
+The event's most anticipated moment takes place towards the end when a priest, surrounded by brave young people, throws a cross into the sea three times - once for the Father, once for the Son, and once for the Holy Spirit.
+Swimmers race in the cold water to retrieve the cross and return it to the priest.
+They believe that this will bring them good luck and health in the new year.
+During the ceremony, one or more white doves are also released, symbolizing the Holy Spirit, as seen at Christ's baptism.
+After the sanctification of the waters, local fishermen bring their boats to the shore to receive the priests' blessings.

-We are delighted to share with you a video and some photos from the Blessing of the Waters Ceremonies in the ports of Agios Nikolaos and Heraklion!
+We are delighted to share a video and some photos from the Blessing of the Waters Ceremonies in the ports of Agios Nikolaos and Heraklion!

 Xronia Polla!
 Kala Theophania!